tal66/expenses-tracker/README.md

 ## Install

-Fill in credit card credentials in `config.toml`.
+Fill in credit card credentials in `config.toml`, and optionally add Gemini API key.
 Then:

 ```bash
 pip install -e .